 Denial can follow quickly on from shock, and is an instinctive way of blocking out reality.
 Bargaining may seem like a strange expression in this context, but it's about wishing, wishing the pet would get better, wishing you had done something differently, with an attached condition.
 For example, it can be an attempt to strike up a deal: 'If there's some way of curing him, I would promise to spend more time with him.'

 Bargaining will help to keep some hope alive.
 The possibility of a 'another chance' is a way of holding back the eventual loss.
 Robin says: "If you are supporting someone who is in the bargaining phase, it is important to recognise that hope is part of their eventual acceptance.
 To be confronted with too much truth about the inevitable too early on can be unnecessary and may interfere with the loss process."

-The right time to say goodbye to your cat
+When is the right time to say goodbye to your cat?